aalto-intelligent-robotics/uncertain_turtlebot_navigation/README.md

 # uncertain-turtle-navigation

-A turtlebot navigation simulation in Gazebo using uncertainty maps
+A turtlebot navigation simulation in Gazebo using uncertainty maps.

+## Use

+*  First, you need to start a simulated turtlebot in an empty gazebo
+   environment:

+   `roslaunch uncertain-turtle-navigation turtlebot-sim-empty.launch`

+   If you don't want the gazebo gui to launch, add ` gui:=false`.

+* Then, launch the navigation you prefer:

+  * For normal slam navigation:

+    `roslaunch uncertain-turtle-navigation slam_navigation.launch`

+  * For uncertain navigation:

+    `roslaunch uncertain-turtle-navigation uncertain_navigation.launch`

+    The default uncertainty map in this case will be the one using a Laplace model, in alternative you can use the argument `uncertainty:={laplace|gaussian|mcdropout}` to select the uncertainty map to be used.